 In addition to sending ascending projections to the cortex, the reticular formation gives rise to descending axons, which pass to the spinal cord in the reticulospinal tract.
 Activity in reticulospinal axons modulates spinal reflex activity and may also modulate sensory input by regulating the gain at synapses within the spinal cord.
 The reticulospinal tract also carries axons that modulate autonomic activity in the spinal cord.

 Regulation of arousal and level of consciousness is a generalized function of the reticular formation.
 The neurons of the reticular formation are excited by a variety of sensory stimuli that are conducted by way of collaterals from the somatosensory, auditory, visual, and visceral sensory systems.
 The reticular formation is, therefore, nonspecific in its response and performs a generalized regulatory function.
 When a novel stimulus is received, attention is focused on it while general alertness increases.
 This behavioral arousal is independent of the modality of stimulation and is accompanied by electroencephalographic changes from low-voltage to high-voltage activity over much of the cortex.
 The nonspecific thalamic regions project to the cortex, specifically to the distal dendritic fields of the large pyramidal cells.
 If the reticular formation is depressed by anesthesia or destroyed, sensory stimuli still produce activity in the specific thalamic and cortical sensory areas, but they do not produce generalized cortical arousal.

 Many regions of the cerebral cortex produce arousal when stimulated.
-Because different attributes of the external world (eg, color, ...
+Because different attributes of the external world (eg, color, shape, location, ...